drbean/edit/jeffreykuo/Send_thermal_pad.md

 MPa, respectively.
 The breakdown strength of the BNNS composite rose from 16.8 MV m^-1^ to 21.8 MV m^-1^ for the same loading, indicating good insulation properties.

-Liang et al.^20^ conducted study about hybridization of reduced graphene oxide (RGO) with MQ silicone resin to enhance the thermal conductivity and mechanical performance of silicone rubber composite.
-They obtained improvement of shore A hardness, tensile strength and elongation at break as 254%, 528% and 327% with 20% weight of RGO/MQ fillers, compared with neat silicone rubber.
-The thermal conductivity enhanced significantly from 0.27 W m^-1^ K^-1^ to 0.51 W m^-1^ K^-1^ with addition of 25% weight of RGO/MQ fillers ascompared to same weight of RGO filler only.
-Kuo et al.^21^ use of heatsinks combined with elastomeric thermal pads is a solution for heat dissipation.
+Liang et al.^20^ conducted a study of the hybridization of reduced graphene oxide (RGO) with MQ silicone resin to enhance the thermal conductivity and mechanical performance of the silicone rubber composite.
+They obtained improvement of shore A hardness, tensile strength and elongation at break of 254%, 528% and 327% with 20% by-weight additions of RGO/MQ filler, compared with neat silicone rubber, respectively.
+Thermal conductivity for the RGO/MQ filler was significantly higher than for the RGO filler at 0.51 W m^-1^ K^-1^ for the former for a 25% addition by weight, as compared with the 0.27 W m^-1^ K^-1^ for the latter for the same concentration.
+Kuo et al.^21^'s use of heatsinks combined with elastomeric thermal pads is a solution for heat dissipation.
 Silicone rubber composites exhibit excellent thermal conductivity with the incorporation of boron nitride (BN) as a filler.
 TEOS was doped onto to